 OCCL notes that the summit region currently receives 200,000 visitors per year.
 Some do not venture past the visitor center, and OMKM does not have a count of how many continue to the summit.
-Of those who do, some come to view the telescopes, some for the views, some for recreation, and some for spiritual and cultural matters.
+Of those who venture to the summit, some come to view the telescopes, or just for the views, some for recreation, and some for spiritual and cultural matters.
 Some come for all of these reasons.
 These numbers should be expected to increase as improvements continue on Saddle Road.